Elive2/bug-byte/README.md

 	define('DB_PASSWORD', '<YOUR DB PASSWORD>');
 	define('DB_NAME', '<YOUR DB NAME>');
 ```

+	You should now have a working build with a database and api configured to your server.

 ## Project File Structure
 Our system follows the standard react projects structure.
 All the javascript source files are found in the 'src'